What Does a Salesforce Project Manager Do?

 - Participate in client discovery sessions working with technical and functional team members to identify the right solution for each client.

 - Work with the client to translate their needs into detailed requirements and eventually translate to user stories.

 - Work closely with the Technical Lead to ensure the business requirements are accurately translated into technical requirements, and the team has all the information required to action.

 - Team enablement – confirm the technical team has all the technical tools required to start work (Sandboxes, Licenses, etc.)

-- Risk management – identify and mitigate risks or issues on a project by project basis, implementing strategies to minimize impact to the project, controlling deviations from the project schedule and estimated costs
+- Risk management – identify and mitigate project risks, implementing strategies to minimize impact of issues, controlling deviations from the project schedule and estimated costs.

 - Maintain accurate forecasting for project resources according to the approved budget.